 CAUTION: Be gentle when opening and closing the cover.
 Opening it vigorously or slamming it shut could damage the computer.

-Open the top cover by pressing the cover latch (1) and lifting up the cover (2).
+Open the top cover by sliding the cover latch toward the right (1) and lifting up the cover (2).
 You can tilt the cover forward or backward for optimal viewing clarity.

 Turning On and Off the Computer

 Turning On